espressif/idf-im-cli/README.md

 Download the executable for the suitable architecture.

+it is recomanded to first run the `--help` command

 Run it and proceed according to instruction in the terminal and you will have IDF installed.

 for chinese run it with flag `-l=cn`